-This film shows a group of people playing card games in the sunny back garden of a family home at a time when card games and board games such as bridge and dominoes were very popular.
+This film shows a group of people playing card games in a sunny back garden of a family home.
+Card and board games, such as bridge and dominoes, would have been popular in 1930s Dublin.

 To see more of Jack Delaney Collection, click here.

 With kind permission of Irene Devitt.